farhanfadila1717/drag_ball/README.md

 A flutter package, inspiration Indonesian e-commerce widget or similiar AssistiveTouch on Iphone.

-## 🌟 Open To Work / Freelance

-Farhan The author of this package is available for hiring as Flutter Developer.
-See portofolio website [here](https://farhan-fadila.web.app/).

 ## 📌 Note

 - Put [DragBall] on top the Scaffold